Governors and Delegates

 Campo Sustentável

-• Detailed Business Plan for Fazenda Guará, where the first ILPF system module was established.
+- Detailed Business Plan for Fazenda Guará, where the first ILPF system module was established

-The realization of the Business Plan, Investment Plan and Investment Simulator products was carried out through a partnership with “The Climate Smart Group,” a partner company in the project.
+The development of the Business Plan, Investment Plan, and Investment Simulator was carried out through a partnership with The Climate Smart Group, a partner organization in the project.